 Political geography is the study of the co-production of space and power.
 Our research unit is particularly interested in this dynamics at the margins of a globalizing world.
 We study the spatial production of political order, uneven development and governance through specific discursive practices and places in Africa, South East Asia and Europe.

 The political geography unit offers courses, supervises theses at both Bachelor and Master levels, and organizes field trips.
-For an overview over the lectures, seminars and tutorials offered, please consult the department of Geography information for prospective students and the electronic university calendar.
+For an overview over the lectures, seminars and tutorials offered, please consult Department of Geography / Studying and the electronic university calendar.

 Privatizing the Cosmos